-When in Grand Bahama and you’re looking for something to do that is quintessentially Bahamian, then the McLean’s Towne Conch Cracking Festival is the one to hit.
-Fortunately, when our traveling True Beach Lover was on her information gathering journey, this one-a-year massive bash was going on.
+When in these parts, you’ve got to hit the McLean’s Towne Conch Cracking Festival in the Bahamas.
+Fortunately, when our traveling True Beach Lover was on her information gathering journey, this one-a-year massive bash in Grand Bahama was going on.
 Here’s her saga as we know it.

 Contestants take a hammer and a spike, place it in the middle of the conch shell, slam it down to crack it open, then take the long, black slug out of it, dangle the slimy thing around for all to see, then throw it in a bucket.
 The winner – the one who can crack, pull and throw the conch out of the shell the fastest.
 But watch out, these shells will be a flyin’ so get out of the way of the women who are doing the cracking.